The Ultimate Dog-Friendly Guide to Tucson · Kinship

 Agua Caliente Loop

-12325 E. Roger Road
+12325 E. Roger Rd.

 Looking to explore Tucson’s natural landscape?
-Agua Caliente Loop is a great option!
+Agua Caliente Loop is a great option.
 The 6.3-mile loop winds through a lush oasis of Tucson’s Sonoran Desert, making a picture-perfect addition to any dog-friendly Tucson getaway.
-Just be sure to keep your pup on a leash, and keep an eye out for rattlesnakes.
+Just be sure to keep your pup on a leash, and keep an eye out for rattlesnakes

 Catalina State Park

-11570 North Oracle Road
+11570 N. Oracle Rd.

 Catalina State Park sits at the base of Tucson’s Santa Catalina Mountains.
-The park features 11 trails across 5,500 acres of desert foothills, all of which can be traversed with pups, so long as they remain on a leash of no longer than six feet.
+The park features 11 trails across 5,500 acres of desert foothills, all of which can be traversed with pups, as long as they remain on a leash of no longer than six feet.

 Sweetwater Preserve Trailhead

-4001 North Tortolita Road
+4001 North Tortolita Rd.

 Hotels